aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 web3.utils.toTwosComplement(number)
 ```

-Converts a negative numer into a two's complement.
+Converts a negative number into a two's complement.

 <h3>Parameters</h3>